umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a scientist interested in various aspects of experimental condensed matter physics.
+I am a scientist working in the field of experimental condensed matter physics.

-I am currently an independent Research Fellow ("Gipuzkoa Fellow") in the [*Quantum Beams & Computation for Sustainable Materials* group](https://qbcsm.github.io/) at MPC.
+Currently, I am an independent Research Fellow ("Gipuzkoa Fellow") in the [*Quantum Beams & Computation for Sustainable Materials* group](https://qbcsm.github.io/) at MPC.
 This position is funded by the *Diputación Foral de Gipuzkoa*.